choojs/choo-website/content/reference/server-rendering/index.md

 server.
 The server then sends the right HTML to the client, so the first render happens instantly.

 Choo was built with both Node and the Browser in mind.
-One of its main feature is that it works in any environment.
+One of its main features is that it works in any environment.
 Let's dig in to look at what that looks like.